 These are the special seasons, days and moments in which it is even easier to acquire His pleasure, earn His forgiveness and be saved from the Hell-fire.
 The blessed month of Ramaḍān is one such season when we witness these fruits of Allah’s love and kindness.

 Another season, though much less known, is the first 10 days of Dhul Ḥijjah.

-This season of worship is short, and sadly, many of us do not know about the significance and virtues of this blessed season.
+Though this season of worship is short, many of us sadly do not know about the significance and virtues of this blessed season.
 We do not give it the same attention and importance as we do to Ramaḍān.
 Unlike the blessed month, the devils are not chained in it, making it more difficult to have a rigid schedule of worship.
 However, this means that if we do spend these days in worship, the reward will be greater inshā’Allah.

 As the fortunate few of our Ummah make their way to the House of Allah for ḥajj, donning the iḥrām and raising their voices in takbīr and the talbiyah, we are sad at being unable to join them.
 Allah knows that we long to visit His House, but we cannot always do so.
 Thus, from His mercy, He gave us these days as a beautiful replacement.

 We may not be physically present with the pilgrims, but we can share in their reward and endure the same spirit of sacrifice in these 10 days.

 Though we may not be able to physically travel to the House of Allah, let us travel to Him with our hearts.